 Phase one (May to November 2019): During this first period the fundraising committee made individual approaches to members of the congregation.
-The response was generally enthusiastic, and by the end of the first phase the initial target of £200,000 had been pledged.
+The response was generally enthusiastic, and by the end of the first phase the initial target of £200,000 had been exceeded.
 That target was chosen as being one-third of the total cost, making it possible to begin approaching external grant-giving bodies.

-Phase two (December 2019 onwards): During this second period the process of applying for external grants has been set in motion, with further professional help.
+Phase two (December 2019 onwards): During this second period new lighting and sound systems have been installed, the whole church has been rewired, and the interior has been redecorated.
+The process of applying for external grants has been set in motion, with further professional help.
 Simultaneously, there will be other fundraising initiatives:

-- We are approaching former members of the congregation and people with other connections with Holy Trinity. - There will be a variety of fundraising events: suggestions and offers of help in organising these will be very welcome. - We will draw up a list of individual items (stacking chairs, kitchen furnishings, and so forth) so that people can offer to fund one or more. - We are asking for help from our visitors, many of whom come to see the church where C. S. Lewis worshipped.
+- There will be a variety of fundraising events: suggestions and offers of help in organising these will be very welcome. - In due course we will draw up a list of individual items (stacking chairs, kitchen furnishings, and so forth) so that people can offer to fund one or more. - We are asking for help from our visitors, many of whom come to see the church where C. S. Lewis worshipped.